whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ### A simple vanilla SPA

-For the SPA I also want to stay vanilla and try to work without any 3rd party library (eg. _react_):
+For the SPA I also want to stay vanilla and try to work without any 3rd party library (eg. _React_):

 ```html
 <!-- index.html -->